We have accumulated quite a few of the questions we are often asked about the vasectomy reversal procedure and provide these with their answers below.

 Probably yes, but tell us all about your medical history and most importantly tell us all the medication you take.
 We will want to see you for consultation and discuss the matter then.
 Any medication that thins the blood such as Aspirin or warfarin is especially important and should be stopped 7 days before surgery.

 Do not even contemplate having a reversal with a surgeon who does not use microsurgery (some use "loupes" which magnify 2-3 times – it is just not good enough.
 The operating microscope magnifies up to 25 times and we often use all that power).
-If the surgeon gets the operating microscope out just once a week he is unlikely be proficient and confident as it takes repeated practice and familiarity to be competent and accurate with this little practice.
+If the surgeon gets the operating microscope out just once in a blue-moon he is unlikely be proficient and confident as it takes repeated practice and familiarity to be competent and accurate with this little practice.

 Schedule of fees